Catalogue PDF Version

 Course Descriptions

 ANTH 110 Intro Cultural Anthropology This course explores the anthropological understanding of human society through ethnographic case studies of particular societies.
 In the holistic approach of anthropology, the interrelations of kinship, economics, politics, and religion are stressed.
 Special emphasis is also placed on anthropological theories of human behavior and the wide range of creative solutions to the problem of social living devised by various cultures of the world.
-(Staff, offered each semester)
+(Staff, offered each semester) [Prerequisite: Open to First-Year or Sophomore students only, or ANTH majors or minors, or SOC or SOC/ANTH majors.]

 ANTH 115 Language and Culture This course introduces students to the study of language as a natural phenomenon and as a human creation.
 Different approaches to the analysis and study of language as a social and symbolic system are presented.
 Topics include the Sapir Whorf hypothesis (the idea that language determines how and what we think), the relationship between language and gender, how social forces alter the shape of language, and what language tells us about the structure of the human mind.
-(Anderson, offered annually)
+(Anderson, offered annually) [Prerequisite: Open to First-Year or Sophomore students only, or ANTH majors or minors, or SOC or SOC/ANTH majors.]

 ANTH 205 Race, Class & Ethnicity This course explores race, class, and ethnicity through comparative study of the diverse experiences, histories, and life conditions of indigenous peoples, immigrant groups, diasporas, religious minorities, and oppressed classes in various local and global contexts.
 Analyzed and compared are the conscious and systemic social, cultural, economic, and political forces that have developed in history and function at present to maintain unequal access to wealth, power, and privilege according to differences of race, ethnicity, and class.
 Also examined are the various modes of thought and social action oppressed peoples have employed for political empowerment, economic justice, cultural survival, integrity of identity, and recognition of human rights.
 (Anderson, offered occasionally)

 ANTH 217 Precolonial Africa Were you aware Africa is not a single country, but over 50 countries, spanning an area greater than the USA, Europe, and China combined?
 Did you know that while East African merchants sailed to India and Asia, African empires in the Western Sahara were building libraries, universities, and funding the European Renaissance with caravans of gold?
 Or that Ethiopia is one of the oldest continuous Christian states in the world, and has preserved Biblical texts long thought lost by the rest of the world?
 If not, you are not alone: great minds from Hegel to Hugh Trevor-Roper pointed to their own ignorance as proof that Africa had 'no historical part of the world.'
 This course will dispel such ignorance.
 Using research from oral historical studies, archaeology, anthropology, and history, we will explore the great cultures and civilizations of Africa that flourished before the Colonial Period.
 Emphasizing Africa's unique contributions to world history, anthropological theory, and the study of global systems.
 Simultaneously, we will also examine how scholarly knowledge of this period has been produced, beginning with the bias introduced by colonial-era scholars and the work of current scholars to 'decolonize' the work of their predecessors.
-(Clark. offered occasionally)
+(Clark, offered alternate years)

 ANTH 220 Sex Roles What do "sex," "sexuality" and "gender" mean, and how have anthropologists dealt with these concepts?
 This course will explore ethnographic approaches to sexuality and gender, and the complex relations between sexual and gendered practices, identities, and roles.
 We will focus our studies on ways that sex and sexuality have intersected with traditional anthropological concerns about the developmental process and rites of passage as related to kinship, family, and community.
 We will examine ethnographic studies, both US and non-US focused, to assess how cross-cultural studies of sexuality and gender have contributed to more complex understandings of these areas of human experience.
 A focus on ethnographic studies will be complemented by films and readings in other bodies of literature that have informed sexuality and gender studies.
 (Maiale, offered alternate years)